jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - VB010 - bad comms across the line
 - VB020 - bad comms from relay in same switch
 - VB030 - bad comms from 3rd relay in same switch (for loop tie)

-Survalent - how to handle LPWD and DS?